OSR - Meet the team

 Dr Katherine Whyte

-Katherine has been an ecological and environmental statistician at BioSS since 2021, and works on several short-term and long-term research projects in the Offshore Renewables Group.
-Her research so far has focussed on modelling the effects of human disturbance on marine animals, working at the interface of statistics and ecology to provide robust answers to applied questions.
-Katherine is experienced in using biologging (animal tracking) data, and her main research interests are in developing models of animal movement and behaviour.
+Katherine is a senior ecological and environmental statistician and works on several short-term and long-term research projects in the Offshore Renewables Group.
+She joined BioSS in 2021.
+Katherine's research focusses on animal movement modelling, working at the interface of statistics and ecology to provide robust answers to applied questions.
+She is experienced in using biologging (animal tracking) data, and her main research interests are in developing models of animal movement and behaviour to better understand the effects of human disturbance.
+Katherine also specialises in knowledge exchange and science communication.

 Dr Anastasia Frantsuzova